goenning/goenning/src/posts/free-and-automated-ssl-certificates-with-go.md

 title: Free and Automated SSL/TLS Certificates with Go
 tags: [go, security]
 publishedAt: "2017-11-08T00:00:00.000Z"
+description: "Learn how to create a Go web application that automatically generates SSL/TLS Certificates and use them to run itself on HTTPS.
+The best part is: It's free!"
 ---

 **Jan 13, 2018**: This post has been updated to use HTTP challenge as Let's Encrypt disabled the TLS-SNI challenge, which we were using before.